fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

    - **Validation** This option is best for lab or test devices on which you can carry out any validation you need to perform.
 Devices in this phase start updating as soon as the latest software version is released and finish updating within the first 15 days **(0 to 15 days)**.
    - **General** This is the default option for newly onboarded devices and is best for most of your general-purpose devices.
 Devices in this phase start updating as soon as 16th day since latest software version was released and finish updating by 45th day **(16 to 45 days)**.

    - **Final** This option is best for devices used by VIPs and in large settings after large-scale validation is complete.
 Devices in this phase start updating as soon as 46th day since latest software version was released and finish updating by 60th day **(46 to 60 days)**.

-      Above phase specific timelines are applicable for firmware as well as various app updates.
+      Above phase specific update timelines are applicable for firmware as well as various app updates.

 5. Select **Update**.